Effective Tuesday, September 8, 2020, the library will be open for browsing, fax/copy and notary public services.

 - Can I request books or DVDs from other libraries?
 DeliverIT CT, the statewide interlibrary loan delivery service, has restarted with modified service.
 You can request materials from many libraries in Connecticut including books, audiobooks on CD, DVDs, music, magazines, Launchpads and more by calling 860-582-3121 or e-mailing email@example.com.

 - My books are overdue!
 Will I be fined?
 Currently, the Library is waiving all overdue fines, fees and charges.
 You can return your materials to the book return.
 Items are then placed in quarantine for one week before being removed from a patron’s record.

 - I can’t get hoopla/Overdrive/AcornTV to work on my device.
 Can you help me?
 Absolutely!
 If we can’t answer your questions by phone, we can arrange a Zoom meeting to provide more specific one-on-one assistance.

 - Museums will be reopening soon.
 When can I borrow a museum pass?
 You can borrow a museum pass now.
 Please note that many museums, zoos and aquariums have revised their operating procedures to reopen safely.
 Please check a museum’s website for updates prior to making plans. *Some museum pass partners are not honoring library discount passes at this time.*

 - Is the book drop open?
 It sure is!
 You can return any of your materials to the book return.
-Items collected from the book drop are placed in quarantine for over 72 hours to ensure they can be safely handled.
+Items collected from the book drop are placed in quarantine to ensure they can be safely handled.
 After that time, they are “checked in” and removed from a patron’s record.